TheStolenBattenberg/MAEngine/Specifications/README.md

 # Specifications

-This folder contains various specifications for different custom file types used in the engine.
+This folder contains various specifications for different file types used in the engine.